Drake & JLo Split: Their Romance Has ‘Cooled Off’ — Is He Trying To Win Rihanna Back?

 Is this Hollywood’s latest love triangle?
 A new report claims Drake and Jennifer Lopez are on the verge of a split as their steamy romance has ‘cooled off’ BIG TIME!
 With the rapper seemingly on the market again, will he chase after Rihanna?
-Here’s the scoop!

 This is a MAJOR bummer!
 We thought Drake, 30, and Jennifer Lopez, 47, were “Forever,” but a heartbreaking report from Feb.
 9 suggests otherwise.
 The lovebirds “have taken some time apart, not because they don’t want to be with each other, just because their schedules started getting insane,” a source confirms to E!.
 “They have just cooled things off a bit and it’s not as fast as it was in the beginning.”
 OK, so it sounds like they haven’t officially called it quits just yet, but conflicting schedules in the celebrity world are the kisses of death.